Bow Backing

 I prefer a backed bow with a toasted stave.
 The backing will hold splintering and back fracturing, giving the bow far more integrity to take a lot less carful over draws (this will compress the wood however).
 Backed bows are just hard to break.

 Contrary to what I have heard from a far more experienced bowyer, I dont find a very thick hide nearing to the tips, detrimental to bow performance.
 Hide has far more strength per ounce than wood so a hide backed bow can be thinner, and lighter, than a self full wood bow of equal draw strength and speed.
-Again however, this is just my very limited experience and perspective from building my own bows.
+Again however, this is just my very limited experience from building my own bows.

 Rough up the back surface before applying glue to increase the surface area.